jseverijn3k/django_htmx/README.md

 * use a database function (count) and store the value in a variable (num_likes) to show the comment with the most likes on top.

 # Sidebar
+* with categories, top posts and top comments
 * load the sidebar with a custom template tag.
 * Key concepts: custom template tag, inclusion_tag(), pluralize, truncatechars